Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     name: Florian Thiery
     affiliation: Römisch-Germanisches Zentralmuseum – Leibniz-Forschungsinstitut für Archäologie
     orcid: 0000-0002-3246-3531
     bio: "Florian Thiery studied geodesy and is a Research Software Engineer (RSE) in the *Scientific IT, Digital Platforms and Tools* department at the Roman-Germanic Central Museum in Mainz.
 He is the initiator of the *Research Squirrel Engineers*, a network for RSEs in the Digital Humanities that pursues community projects with a focus on free and open data, as well as Linked Open Data.
-As part of a fellowship of the *Wikimeda Open Science Fellows Program*, he is working on the modelling of Irish ᚑᚌᚆᚐᚋ (Ogham) stones and their publication in the Wikimedia universe."
+As part of a fellowship of the *Wikimedia Open Science Fellows Program*, he is working on the modelling of Irish ᚑᚌᚆᚐᚋ (Ogham) stones and their publication in the Wikimedia universe."
   -
     name: Martina Trognitz
     affiliation: Austrian Centre for Digital Humanities and Cultural Heritage, ÖAW Wien